-- Plots will be allocated on the next available plot basis for both burial plots and cremated remains plots.
-There will be no exception to this ruling.
+- Both burial and cremated remains plots will be allocated on the next available plot basis.
+There will be no exception to this rule.

 - A Deed of Exclusive Right for Interments and Memorials will be for a period of 75 years.